When To Replace Your MTB Tyres

 Amazing traction and no cuts to worry about.
 Nothing beats a fresh set of tyres!

 Never a good sign.

 The above photo shows us our very first sign of damage and wear.
 Ignoring the tread for now, the side wall cut is more concerning.
 Since I ride in rocky conditions, this is an all too familiar occurrence.
 The tyre is on borrowed time and I would not depend on it to hold up.
 Severe sidewall cuts are clear signs that you shouldbe looking into replacing your tyres.

 Far from new.

 The above tyre has seen better days, but is it worth replacing?
 Well, let's talk about what we see first.
 The centre knobs are worn down.
 Could be worse but clearly nowhere near fresh.
 This is going to substantially decrease climbing traction and braking performance.
 Secondly, you can clearing see the side knobs are worn.
 The bigger danger here is that they are now undercut - cracked at the base of the knobs.
 As this gets worse, the knobs will begin to fold over when you're riding.
 If you've ever been cornering on tyres like this and felt supported to start with, then the bike has disappeared in an instant - it's likely that was the knobs folding over.
 It's very dangerous to ride on tyres when the knobs are cracked to the point they are folding over they become unpredictable.
-While side knobs will eventually fall off, this tyre is nearing the end of its useable life.
+While side knobs will eventually fall off, this tyre is at the end of its useable life.